wubw/BinweiBlog/2019/azure_security.rst

 -----------------------------------

 Communication over the public cloud has to be focused on protocols commonly available.
-HTTP and HTTPS with HPPTS preferred and often required because it is encrypted with SSL.
+HPPTS is preferred and often required because it is encrypted with SSL.

 Authentication commonly used: